SUwonglab/CausalEGM/docs/source/index.rst

 Latest news
 ^^^^^^^^^^^
-- Feb/2023: CausalEGM is now supporting stand-alone R package.
+- Mar/2023: CausalEGM is released in CRAN as a stand-alone `R package <https://cran.r-project.org/web/packages/RcausalEGM/index.html>`_.
-- Feb/2023: Version 0.2.6 of CausalEGM is released on `Anaconda <https://anaconda.org/conda-forge/causalegm/>`_ .
+- Feb/2023: Version 0.2.6 of CausalEGM is released on `Anaconda <https://anaconda.org/conda-forge/causalegm/>`_.
 - Dec/2022: Preprint paper of CausalEGM is out on `arXiv <https://arxiv.org/abs/2212.05925/>`_.
 - Aug/2022: Version 0.1.0 of CausalEGM is released on `PyPI <https://pypi.org/project/CausalEGM/>`_.